-Visitors will find reserved spaces at the college, Monday through Friday from 8 a.m. to 4 p.m.
+Visitors will find reserved spaces at the College, Monday through Friday from 8 a.m. to 4 p.m.

-Parking is available for sophmores, juniors, seniors, and graduate and continuing education students.
+Parking is available for sophomores, juniors, seniors, and graduate and continuing education students.
 First year resident students, however, are not permitted to have a vehicle on campus unless they can demonstrate a medical need.

 The responsibility for finding a legal parking space rests on the vehicle's operator/person with the parking permit.
 Lack of space, mechanical problems, and inclement weather are not considered valid excuses for violation of parking regulations.
 Violation of parking regulations is subject to a citation.
 Possession or use of a lost, stolen, forged or altered parking permit or temporary permit will result in a fine equal to the amount to the value of the permit.

 Things to remember: